wordswords/dotfiles/README.md

 It works in a lot of languages, but is by far the best when used with Python.

+Although OpenAI Codex has been discontinued, the plugin still works with OpenAI thanks to a patch I found.

 1. Create a new file with the right file extension and a VIM-recognisable type for what you want to start working on.
 2. Create a comment explaining what you want to do, e.g. build a function or